mkarneim/beanfabrics/README.md

 ### Documentation
-The documentation is spread over multiple places.
+The documentation is spread over multiple places:

 * At Google Code there is a brief [introduction].
 * The [Beanfabrics homepage] contains an [overview], a [tutorial], some [code examples] and [demo applications].